Massacre of the Acqui Division: Aftermath

 Most Italians opted for the second choice.

 In January 1944, a chaplain's account reached Benito Mussolini after Aurelio Garobbio, a Swiss Fascist from the Italian-speaking Canton of Ticino, informed him about the events.
-Mussolini became incensed that the Germans would do such a thing, although he considered the Acqui division's officers, more so than its soldiers, as traitors.
+Mussolini became incensed that the Germans would do such a thing, although he considered the Acqui division's officers, more so than its soldiers, traitors.
 Nevertheless, in one of his exchanges with Garobbio, after Garobbio complained that the Germans showed no mercy, he said: "But our men defended themselves, you know.
 They hit several German landing craft sinking them.
 They fought how Italians know how to fight".

 Prosecution

 Major Harald von Hirschfeld was never tried for his role in the massacre since he did not survive the war: in December 1944, he became the Wehrmacht's youngest general officer, and was killed while fighting at the Dukla Pass in Poland in 1945.
 Only Hirschfeld's superior commander, General Hubert Lanz, was sentenced to 12 years imprisonment at the so-called "Southeast Case" of the Nuremberg Trials for the Cephalonia massacre, as well as the participation of his men in other atrocities in Greece like the massacre of Kommeno on 16 August 1943.
 He was released in 1951 and died in 1982.
 Lt Colonel Barge was not on the island when the massacre was taking place.
 He was subsequently decorated with the Knight's Cross of the Iron Cross for his service in Crete.
 He died in 2000.

 The reason for Lanz's light sentence was that the court at Nuremberg was deceived by false evidence and did not believe that the massacre took place, despite a book about the massacre by padre Formato published in 1946, a year before the trial.
 Because there was doubt as to who issued what order, Lanz was only charged with the deaths of Gandin and the officers.
 Lanz lied in court by stating he had refused to obey Hitler's orders to shoot the prisoners because he was revolted by them.
 He claimed that the report to Army Group E, claiming 5,000 soldiers were shot, was a ruse employed to deceive the army command in order to hide the fact that he had disobeyed the Führer's orders.
 He added that fewer than a dozen officers were shot and the rest of the Acqui Division was transported to Piraeus through Patras.